LukeHalasy/Bassify/README.md

-#Bassify
+#SpotiScribe
-Jam along to your favorite tracks on Spotify.
-Coming soon.
+More easily learn songs by ear on Spotify.